mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/hanoi/index.rst

 We check the formula on the specification by generating and solving PBESes as follows::

-  $ mcrl22lps hanoi2.mcrl2 | lps2pbes -f hanoi1.mcf | pbes2bool
+  $ mcrl22lps hanoi2.mcrl2 | lps2pbes -f hanoi1.mcf | pbessolve
   true
-  $ mcrl22lps hanoi2.mcrl2 | lps2pbes -f hanoi2.mcf | pbes2bool
+  $ mcrl22lps hanoi2.mcrl2 | lps2pbes -f hanoi2.mcf | pbessolve
   true

 This yields *true* for both formulae, so both properties hold.
 Check these